 Step 2: Make the sauce.

-Meanwhile, mix sour cream with ranch seasoning and hot sauce.
+Mix the sour cream with the ranch seasoning and hot sauce.

-Divide cheese overtop of tortillas, then bake in the oven for 5 minutes until cheese has started to melt.
+Divide the cheese over the tortillas, then bake until the cheese starts to melt.

-Step 4: Add taco meat to hard shells.
+Step 4: Add the beef to the hard shells.

-Divide taco meat among hard taco shells and set aside.
+Divide the ground beef among the shells and set aside.

 Step 5: Wrap the hard shells in the soft shells.